 Sen. Haji: Mr. Chairman, Sir, I think that this is a very good proposition.
 We do not know how long the IEBC will take to resolve the issue.
-Unless Sen. Kuti has any objection, I can write to the Ministry and ask them to provide escort on a date that we shall agree on with them and possibly, even the provincial surveyors who are well versed in survey issues, so that we go and visit the boundary and try to resolve the problem.
+Unless, Sen. Kuti has any objection, I can write to the Ministry and ask them to provide escort on a date that we shall agree on with them and possibly, even the provincial surveyors who are versed with survey issues, to go and visit the boundary and try to resolve the problem.